ComputBiophys/CTGoMartini/README.md

 - [ ] Analysis module should be added.
 - [x] Minimization output module should be added.
 This function can be achieved simplely by setting the nstep in npt.inp as zero.
 - [x] Plumed module should be added.
-- [x] Add the single-basin contact topology generation
+- [x] Add the single-basin contact topology generation.
 - [ ] Refine Create_goVirt_for_multimer by fixing the extracting CA/BB bugs
-- [ ] Seperate the tests and codes to different respositories in order to make the project more clear.
+- [x] Seperate the tests and codes to different respositories in order to make the project more clear.
 - [ ] Reconstruct the codes with AI tools to make the codes more readable.
 - [ ] More tutorials should be added, especially for the membrane systems.
 - [ ] Modify the suitable friction coefficient parameter in the inp file.